Moving Forward with Video Streaming

 Both these services, and any effort to reach composers, authors, or publishers for resources not covered by OneLicense or CCLI, assure that the work is compensated.

 For music and resources found in Hymnal: A Worship Book, congregations may use anything in the public domain or anything that fits into the categories outlined in the first paragraph on page 862.
-The same goes for Hymnal Supplement (refer to the acknowledgments section in the front of the hymnal).
+The same goes for Hymnal Supplement (refer to the acknowledgments section in the back of the hymnal).
 Obtaining a license from OneLicense or CCLI will cover most of the remaining hymns.
-If you have questions about a particular hymn or resource, contact email@example.com.
+If you have questions about a particular hymn or resource, contact firstname.lastname@example.org.

 Several musicians have given permission to Church of the Brethren congregations to stream or upload their music during this time of physical distancing.